 In 2020, an NPO's premium rate will not increase above their net premium rate.
 See 14-01-09, Transition to the Rate Framework, which outlines how the net premium rate is calculated.

-In 2021-2024, an NPO's premium rate will not increase above the premium rate they were assigned the previous year.
+In 2021, an NPO's premium rate will not increase or decrease above or below the premium rate they were assigned the previous year.

 Special risk band movement